 When the court date comes, you will need to be prepared (or your attorney will need to be!).
 Make sure you bring with you:

-Generally, if the tenant does not show up to court and doesn’t respond to the lawsuit, they automatically lose, which in my experience is generally how this goes down.
-I’ve done six evictions, and only once did the tenant show up in court, and she lost.
+Generally, if the tenant does not show up to court and doesn’t respond to the lawsuit, they automatically lose.
+In my experience, this is generally how it goes down.
+I’ve done six evictions.
+Only once did the tenant show up in court, and she lost.

 If the tenant does show up, the judge will hear both sides and rule either in the favor of the landlord or the tenant.
 If you (the landlord) lose the eviction, well, it sucks.
 It likely means you didn’t have all your paperwork in order, and you might have to start over at the beginning.
 However, if you did everything right, and you win the case, a judgment is issued against the tenant for the amount of money owed in rent, plus additional fees, such as court costs, attorney’s fees, late charges, and back rent.

 Additionally, the court will order the tenant to vacate the premises within a certain number of days (depending on the state).
-This is done through a document known as a “writ of restitution” or “writ of possession.”
+This is done through a document known as a writ of restitution or writ of possession.
 This writ gives the landlord the legal right to remove the tenant.
-Usually the writ will give a certain number of days to the tenant, often between 24 hours and one week, to completely vacate.
+Usually the writ will allow the tenant a certain number of days—often between 24 hours and one week—to completely vacate.

 Keep in mind, in some Northern states, evictions during the cold winter months can be put on hold until warmer weather.
-There’s simply not a lot you can do about this.
+There’s simply not much you can do about this.

-Generally, the tenant will leave before the Sheriff shows up, but it’s entirely possible to have the tenant still there… and angry… when the Sheriff arrives.
-The Sheriff’s job is to keep the peace and physically remove the tenant if needed, but it is NOT their job to remove the contents of the property.
-They will simply supervise you and your “crew” as you remove everything.
-I would recommend taking a video camera with you and recording the contents of the property the moment you enter the property behind the Sheriff, so a tenant won’t be able to claim you “stole their stuff.”
+Generally, the tenant will leave before the sheriff shows up, but it’s entirely possible that the tenant may still be there—and angry—when the sheriff arrives.
+The sheriff’s job is to keep the peace and physically remove the tenant if needed, but it is NOT their job to remove the contents of the property.
+They will simply supervise you and your crew as you remove everything.
+I would recommend taking a video camera with you and recording the contents of the property the moment you enter the property behind the sheriff, so a tenant won’t be able to claim you “stole” their stuff.

 Usually, the tenant’s stuff will be placed outside on the nearest public roadway, but not always.
-The tenant can request that the landlord store their stuff (yes, really), so you will need to store their stuff.
-Of course, the tenant would be required to pay for this, but there is no clear rule on when they need to pay for it, so you may end up storing it and never getting paid back for the expense.
+The tenant can request that the landlord store their belongings (yes, really), so you may need to store their stuff.
+Of course, the tenant would be required to pay for this, but there is no clear rule on when they need to pay for it.
+The reality is you may end up storing it and never getting paid back for the expense.

-If the request to store their stuff is not given, the Sheriff will remove the tenant and the stuff will need to be removed.
-At that point, you’ll need to change the locks immediately, and the property is yours again.
+If the tenant does not request you store their stuff, the sheriff will remove the tenant and the belongings will need to be removed.
+At that point, you’ll need to change the locks immediately.
+The property is yours again.

 Of course, this whole process can be very expensive and stressful.
 There may be ways to get back some or all of the money owed, since you do have a judgment.
 But collecting past-due rent (and other costs) is like trying to squeeze blood from a turnip.
-We’ve never collected a penny… yet.
-We still report our judgments to debt collectors, who take a portion of any money they recover.
+I haven’t been successful in collecting a penny thus far.
+Still, we report our judgments to debt collectors (who take a portion of any money they recover).
 At the very least, they’ll hound the tenant for many years to come.
 It’s a small win, but after a lengthy eviction, I’ll take it!

-Although this might be the longest post I’ve ever written, there still are likely topics I’ve not yet covered.
+Although this might be the longest post I’ve ever written, there are likely topics I’ve still not covered.
 Therefore, I want to end this post with some of the most frequently asked questions about evictions.
-I’ll try to update this list in the future as well, so this will continue to be the #1 resource on the web for learning how to evict a tenant.
+I’ll try to update this list in the future as well, so this will continue to be the top resource on the web for learning how to evict a tenant.